-Another thing I love about this book is the way it captures the emotion that each colour transmits, graphic designers use this in marketing (and video games!), but I love seeing it so literal in a children’s book!
+Another thing I love about this book is the way it captures the emotion that each color transmits, graphic designers use this in marketing (and video games!), but I love seeing it so literal in a children’s book!
 I mean, you can feel the passion of the red when it complains, or the calm tone of the purple.

 These words resonated throughout my own childhood.
-This particular book is my mom’s favourite, and she used to read it to me and my sister all the time.
+This particular book is my mom’s favorite, and she used to read it to me and my sister all the time.
 No wonder I like it so much!